Tag Archives: applying studded tiresd

 STAYING DRY WHILE RIDING IN THE RAIN

-As electric bikes might have different limitations and wade depths, you may need to refer to your owner’s manual or check with your manufacturer for the IP rating of your bike first.
+As electric bikes might have different limitations, you may need to refer to your owner’s manual or check with your manufacturer for the IP rating of your bike first.
 If you live in an area that experiences frequent wet weather, you’ll want to make water resistance a top factor in your purchase decision.

 Riding an e-bike with ice and snow conditions